ojensen5115/ojensen5115.github.io/_posts/2026-06-23-finally-understanding-kubernetes-2.md

           secret:
             secretName: app-secret

-This time, our ConfigMap and our Secret will be mounted as files, and then the pod is configured to just `cat` those files.
+In this manifest we mount our ConfigMap and our Secret as directories, and we've set up our Pod to just `cat` their contents to stdout.
 So once again, let's apply it and check its logs to see the output:

     kubectl apply -f manifests/config-pod-volume.yaml
     kubectl logs config-test-vol

 Each key becomes a separate file in the mount path (e.g. `/etc/config/GREETING`, `/etc/config/APP_MODE`) with the value as the file contents.
-This is particularly useful for full configuration file rather than individual values (for example, mounting an entire `nginx.conf` as a single ConfigMap key).
+In addition to keeping secrets out of environment variables, this is also particularly useful for full configuration files rather than individual values (e.g. mounting an entire `nginx.conf` as a single ConfigMap key).

 ## Changes do not propagate